AruniRC/resnet-face-pytorch/README.md

 After downloading the UMDFaces dataset (3 batches of _still_ images), the images need to be cropped into 'train' and 'val' folders.
 The following shell command does this for each batch in parallel.
 `for i in {0..2}; python umd-face/run_crop_face -b $i &; done`

-:red_circle: TODO - must parallellize this more: takes very long.
+:small_red_triangle: TODO - must parallellize this more: takes very long.
 Maybe MATLAB parfor?

 ### Usage

 #### Training:
 * Look under `config.py` to select a training configuration
 * Training script is `umd-face/train_resnet_umdface.py`.
-* :red_circle: Multiple GPUs: Under section 3 ("Model") of the training script, we specify which GPUs to use in parallel: `model = torch.nn.DataParallel(model, device_ids=[0, 1, 2, 3, 4]).cuda()`.
+* :small_red_triangle: Multiple GPUs: Under section 3 ("Model") of the training script, we specify which GPUs to use in parallel: `model = torch.nn.DataParallel(model, device_ids=[0, 1, 2, 3, 4]).cuda()`.
 Change these numbers depending on the number of available GPUs.
 Use `watch -d nvidia-smi` to constantly monitor the multi-GPU usage from the terminal.
 TODO - make this into command args.
 * At the terminal, specify where the cropped face images are saved using an environment variable: `DATASET_PATH=local/path/to/cropped/umd/faces`
 * The training of ResNet-50 was done in 3 stages (*configs 4, 5 and 6*), each of *30 epochs*.
 After the first stage, we started from the saved model of the previous stage (using the `--model_path` or `-m` command-line argument) and divided the learning rate by a factor of 10.
 * Stage 1 (config-4): train on  the *full UMDFaces dataset for 30 epochs* (42180 iterations with batchsize 250) with a learning rate of 0.001, starting from an ImageNet pre-trained model.
 These settings are defined in *config-4* of `config.py`, which is selected using the `-c 4` flag in the command.
 Example to train a ResNet-50 on UMDFaces dataset using config-4: Run `python umd-face/train_resnet_umdface.py -c 4 -d $DATASET_PATH`.